jadecobra/python_tdd_exercises/source/AssertionError.rst

 * GREEN: make it pass

-  when I update the assert statement to
+  when I change the assert statement to

   .. code-block:: python